-Marco Island is a picturesque area with plenty of natural beauty and chances to encounter wildlife.
-With bountiful seas and great weather, marine life love to call the 10,000 Islands home.
+Marco Island is a picturesque area with plenty of natural beauty, bountiful seas and great weather.
+Your chances of encountering wildlife are great with all the marine life that calls the “10,000 Islands” their home.
 A diverse collection of fish fill the marshes, mangrove coves and waters off the coast for a rich and lively habitat to see and explore.
 Plenty of men and women come to this part of Florida just for that very reason.
 It’s hard to find a better place for the sport of fishing.

 Marco Island Fishing News

 If you hadn’t been planning a trip to Marco Island, you should now.
 A vote will shortly be underway to lift a 30 ban on one of the largest species of fish that roam the oceans off of Florida.
 If you plan ahead, you could participate in a limited fishing season for the Goliath of the seas – The Goliath grouper.